Table Of Contents

 Safety rules when roller skating

-- The boots must be firmly fixed and laced becoming a continuation of the kid's feet.
+- The laced and firmly fixed boots should be a continuance of the kid’s feet.

-- Avoid roller skating on wet asphalt, as it requires extra care.
+- Refrain from roller skating on wet asphalt, as it requires extra care.

-- Monitor the speed of the child's movement.
+- Regulate the speed of your child’s movement.

-- Take care when other young children appear on your way.
+- Take care when other toddlers and young kids are in your way.

 All the talks about beginning to roller skate to talks about falling, stopping and safety measures will lead you to know how to teach a kid to roller skate.
 Following all these rules and persistence in mastering roller skating will allow your child not to get hurt seriously and safely enjoy the freedom of movement.

-In the next articles you can teach your child jumps, high-speed skating and much more.
+In the next articles you can teach your child different ways of learning how to jump and high speed skating.

 Frequently asked questions